PBSC-Hammond/CAP2751/README.md

 #### Resources:

-   \indent Python Data Science Handbook, 2nd Edition  O’Reilly  978-1098121228
+   Python Data Science Handbook, 2nd Edition  O’Reilly  978-1098121228

 #### Course Description:
    This course focuses on data manipulation, curation, visualization, exploration, interpretation and modeling using standard packages and tools employed in the field of data science, as well as best practices for maintaining data and software using version control.